Photon-HDF5/photon-hdf5/docs/phdata.rst

   When there is only a single detection channel or all the channels receive the same spectral band this value is 1.

-- **num_polariz_ch**: (integer) number of distinct detection polarization channels.
+- **num_polarization_ch**: (integer) number of distinct detection polarization channels.
 For example, in polarization anysotropy measurements this value is 2.
-  When there is only a single detection channel or all the channels receive the same polarization (aven when no polarization selection is performed) this value is 1.
+  When there is only a single detection channel or all the channels receive the same polarization (even when no polarization selection is performed) this value is 1.

-- **num_split_ch**: (integer) number of distinct detection channels that receive the same spectral band and polarization.
-For example, when a non polarizinf beam-splitter is employed in the detection path, this value is 2.
+- **num_split_ch**: (integer) number of distinct detection channels that receive the same spectral and polarization band.
+For example, when a non-polarizing beam-splitter is employed in the detection path, this value is 2.
 When no polarization- and spectral-insensitive splitting is performed this value is 1.